SAP-samples/cloud-objectstore-java-sample/README.md

 In case you find a bug, or you need additional support, please open an issue here in GitHub.

 ## Known Issues
 - BlobStore removeBlob() api does not work in Jclouds OpenStack Swift and a bug is reported to jclouds team.
-Please click [here](https://issues.apache.org/jira/browse/JCLOUDS-1483) to know more about the issue.
+For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1483).
 - Multipart Upload feature is not supported in jclouds OpenStack Swift and a bug is reported to jclouds team.
-Please click [here](https://issues.apache.org/jira/browse/JCLOUDS-1482) to know more about the issue.
+For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1482).
 - Using InpuStream instead of ByteArray to upload large files to make the read operation faster causes issues.
-Please click [here](https://issues.apache.org/jira/browse/JCLOUDS-1451) to know more about the issue.
+For more information see [here](https://issues.apache.org/jira/browse/JCLOUDS-1451).

 ## TO-DO
 - To provide support for Azure ObjectStore
-- To provide multipart upload support for large files
-- To fix portability issues w.r.t OpenStack Swift
-- To support enterprise level features e.g object-level tagging to ease search operation
-- To support ACL (Access Controlled List) implementation

 ## License